EclipsingLines/cline_brain/gd-template/prompt.md

 3. **techStack.md** - Technology choices and architecture decisions
    - Update when technology decisions change
-   - Detail Go-specific technologies with brief justifications
+   - Detail Godot-specific technologies with brief justifications
+   - Include documentation on any plugins installed with a rationale and brief usage instructions.
    - Document key packages and dependencies

 4. **codebaseSummary.md** - Overview of project structure